Are you a foodie or fascinated by K-culture? If so, you may have heard of delicious Korean foods like Kimchi, BBQ, Japchae, and Ramen.

 1. Kimchi (김치)

-As Korea’s national dish, this spicy and sour was the obvious starting point.
+As Korea’s national dish, this spicy and sour dish was the obvious starting point.

 What originated from necessity is now a staple side dish in every Korean household.
-Traditionally made by salting and fermenting vegetables, Kimchi has brought Korea and its cuisine to the Western world’s attention.
+Traditionally made by salting and fermenting vegetables, Kimchi has brought Korea and its cuisine to the attention of the Western world.

 To put it simply, without Kimchi, every Korean meal is incomplete.